-The students are evaluated continuously by means a number of homework assignments, presentation of article reviews, presentations at a mini-symposium, a research report, and a written class test.
+The students are evaluated continuously by means a number of homework, assignment, contributions to a journal club; presentation at a mini-symposium, a research essay, and a written examination.

 Venue and time of assessment opportunities

 This will be communicated at the start of the module.